KonstantinHoffmann/LanguagePhylogenies/README.md

 ## The data set

-Before we start we need to make sure that our data is suitable for an analysis with `babel`.
+Before we start we need to make sure that our data is suitable for an analysis with `Babel`.
 We assume that the alignments consist of **0, 1** and **?** representing the presence, absence or uncertainty of a feature (i.e. cognate or grammatical feature).
 Babel also assumes that your data has **ascertainment correction** columns.
 Researchers tend not to collect data that does not vary.
 This is a form of sampling bias that is often called ascertainment bias {% cite Chang2015 --file LanguagePhylogenies/master_refs.bib  %}.
 In order to account for that **every first column of every partition of the alignment has to be an ascertainment column**.
 There all languages have the entry **0** except the ones, where the data is missing, they have a **?**.

 The data used in this tutorial is an alignment matrix, where each entry represents the presence or absence of a certain cognate in this specific language.
 If you open the file `cpacific.nex` in a text editor, you can see that there is the alignment matrix and below a text block indicating, which columns belong the which meaning class.
 Every first entry of each meaning class is an ascertainment column.